jonasnick/jonasnick.github.com/source/_posts/2015-03-06-guessing-bitcoins-p2p-connections.markdown

 Conclusion
 ---
 It should be pointed out that even if you know a victim's entry nodes you can not simply connect to those few and listen for transactions.
-This is because due to ["trickling"](https://en.bitcoin.it/wiki/Satoshi_Client_Transaction_Exchange) it is not possible to estimate the origin of a transaction without further assumptions or doing BKP's Sybil attack.
+This is because ["trickling"](https://en.bitcoin.it/wiki/Satoshi_Client_Transaction_Exchange) prevents estimating the origin of a transaction without further assumptions or doing BKP's Sybil attack.
 However, knowing all outbound peers of a client could significantly increase the success probability of a double spend.

 **Update** The fix removes the update every 20 minutes and updates on disconnect